 It is important to think about quality when looking for aged care services.
 You are encouraged to visit a number of services and see which ones will best suit your care needs.
-There are tools and information available to help you find quality services including:
+There are tools and information available to help you find quality services and check the quality of aged care including:

 - questions to ask service providers about quality of aged care

 - use the find a service tool to see available reports for each aged care home